top of page

 There’s also a set of new controls added directly into the app to help technicians jump in and out of jobs without wrestling with menus.
 It’s all about trimming wasted minutes off each job.

-And for Android users specifically, form loads are expected to improve by at least 25%, which is no small win.
+For Android users specifically, form loads are expected to improve by at least 25%, which is no small win.

 Outlook & Teams Integration